The Old Devils: Reception

 Reviewing the book for The Guardian in 2010, Sam Jordison wrote that Amis's "comic genius relies so much upon build-up, context and impeccable timing that it can only be fully appreciated in its correct setting... get hold of the book yourself.
 It's that rare and precious thing—a novel that is a delight from start to finish."

 The Los Angeles Times wrote, "For longtime admirers of the Amis of Lucky Jim and after, The Old Devils is welcomed evidence that the master remains masterful, able now to conjoin the mischievous with the mellow.
 As always, he is an insightful guide through the terrain where what is said is not meant and what is felt is not said, but where much of life is lived."
-The Old Devils is considered Amis's masterpiece by his son, Martin Amis, who wrote, "it stands comparison with any English novel of the century."
+The Old Devils was considered Amis's masterpiece by his son, Martin Amis, who wrote, "it stands comparison with any English novel of the century."